wildonion/gem/core/panel/README.md

-## conse user, dev and admin dashboard panel APIs.
+## 🎛️ conse user, dev and admin dashboard panel APIs based on their access are:

 ### 👤 User Access
 - push notif subscriptions (mmr ranking, ecq and reveal role) `<---mafia jwt--->` mafia hyper server
-- twitter, otp, mail, identity and bank accounts verification process
+- twitter account, otp, mail, identity and bank accounts verification process
 - new login and check token flow
 - building crypto wallet
-- do and get related tasks
+- do and get related twitter tasks
 - deposit and withdraw NFT `<---exchange token--->` ir and paypal servers
 - get related deposits and withdrawals
 - add comment on and like the post